The Scottish Forestry Trust

-Supporting Forestry Research, Education and Training throughout the UK
+Supporting Forestry Research, Education and Training throughout the UK.

-The Scottish Forestry Trust was established in 1983 by a gift of share capital, and our role is to provide funds by way of grants, to support research, education and training throughout the UK.
-Since our establishment, we have provided nearly £2.5m to fund over 160 projects ranging from supporting post graduate industry applied research, social and environmental forestry, policy formulation and broader public education and awareness.
-The Trust is a charity registered in Scotland (Scottish Charity Number SC008465).
+Since our establishment, we have provided nearly £3.5m to fund nearly 300 projects ranging from supporting post graduate industry applied research, social and environmental forestry, policy formulation and broader public education and awareness.
+The Trust is a charity registered in Scotland (Scottish Charity Number SCO08465).

 How we help